 This is a common complaint in people with some types of heart or lung problems.
 Sometimes the problem is subtle.
 People may only notice it when they realize that sleep is more comfortable with lots of pillows under their head, or their head in a propped-up position.

-The physical examination will include special attention to the heart and lungs (cardiovascular and respiratory systems).
+The physical exam will include special attention to the heart and lungs (cardiovascular and respiratory systems).

 Tests that may be performed include the following: